CMU-IDS-2022/final-project-solar/Proposal.md

 1. For each state, there are 29 rows of data for each type of energy production/consumption.
 We have identified the following energy type codes to use in our project: BDFDB, BFFDB, CLPRB, NCPRB, NGMPB, PAPRB, WDPRB.
 In particular, BDFDB, BFFDB, and WDPRB will be combined as one category of "biomass".
 (Refer Fig. 1)
 2. Since the dataset includes energy data for every year between 1960-2019, we will only use and present data at 5-year increments so that it is more handleable.
 3. We will also calculate the total energy and the percentage that each type of energy source makes up for each state at each time point.
 This will make the profile of the energy sources easily readible for the audience.
 (Refer Fig. 2)
 4. We will have to scrap the renewable portfolio standard data from source #4 listed above.
 The data will have to also be added to our final dataset.
+Furtheromre, for each state, we will add a column that identifies the state's current stance on RPS: with RPS, with voluntary RPS or targets, with expired RPS goals, and with no standard/targets.
+5. We also plan to calculate the national average to display on the graph.

 In general, the data cleanup will be relatively straight forward.
 We plan to do the cleanup in Python and rewrite a new csv file with only the data that we need for this project.